 Cash is king, but you don’t want to have large sums of money on you when travelling in South Africa.
 Whether it’s foreign or local currency, it’s safer to leave most of it in your hotel’s safe and only carry what you need for the day.

 South Africa is pretty card friendly at most places, so leave most of your ZARs (South African Rands) on your card.
 Just keep R300 (€18 worth) cash on you for tipping and small purchases.

 Bonus Tip: It is customary to tip 10% of the bill at restaurants where you are served your meals.
 At most restaurants, you can add the tip directly to your bill, pay for it using your debit or credit card and your lovely waiter will receive the tip.

 If your bank charges you expensive fees for paying by card, you should consider getting another bank travel card.
 We pay zero bank fees for card payments AND cash withdrawals when we travel.
 Plus, we can buy foreign exchange anytime, anywhere at the lowest exchange rate.

 It’s the only travel bank card we use.
 The cherry on top?
 It’s free to sign up.
-Find out how in our 7 Honest Reasons Why Revolut Is The Best Travel Card in 2020 post.
+Find out how in our 7 Honest Reasons Why Revolut Is The Best Travel Card post.
 Use our referral link to get the bank card sent to you for free and save yourself €5.